Baby shower: Gifts

-Family bonding
+Social significance

 The baby shower is a family's first opportunity to gather people together to help play a part in their child's life.
 The new parents may wish to call on people to assist in the upbringing of their child, and help educate the child over time.
 People around the family, who care for them, want to be involved in the child's life, and a baby shower presents an opportunity for them to give gifts and be of help, showing their love for the family.
-If it happens before the birth, it allows the new family to thank everyone before the stress of a new baby and lack of sleep begins.

 History

-The term "baby shower" is relatively new, but the celebrations and rituals associated with pregnancy and childbirth are both ancient and enduring.
+Baby showers are relatively new, having become popular only in the middle of the 20th century, but other celebrations and rituals associated with pregnancy and childbirth are both ancient and enduring.